Flawless Physio Logo

 Brooks GTS 22 Extra Wide Running Shoes For Bunions

-We recommend the Brooks GTS 22 as they are a cushioned shoe that protects the forefoot while allowing you to choose your width option depending on the size of your foot.
+We recommend the Brooks Adrenaline GTS 22 as they are a cushioned shoe that protects the forefoot while allowing you to choose your width option depending on your foot size.

 Their intelligent control in the heel cup helps to control the ankle joint, reducing pronation moments in the midfoot.

-We recommend Brooks GTS to patients with moderate symptoms of bunion pain.
+We recommend Brooks Adrenaline GTS 22 to patients with moderate symptoms of bunion pain.

 Buy on Amazon